 Stretching or pressure on the sciatic nerve causes intense pain, weakness, and numbness.
 Sciatica is not an easy thing to live with, but chances are it will clear up before delivery if you seek the help of a chiropractor.
-If you are in Anchorage, Alaska, schedule an appointment with us at Better Health Chiropractic & Physical Rehab to see what your non-surgical options are today.
+If you are in Anchorage, Alaska, schedule a chiropractic appointment with us at Better Health Chiropractic to see what your non-surgical options are today.

 A sciatica treatment plan in pregnancy may include ice/cold therapies, ultrasound, and spinal manipulation.
 Ice/cold therapies help to control sciatic pain by reducing inflammation.
 Ultrasound helps to increase circulation as well as reduce pain, muscle spasms, stiffness, swelling, and cramping.

 Manipulation of the spine releases restricted spinal movements in order to restore misaligned vertebrae to their original position.
 Spinal manipulation may combine gentle pressure and minimal force.
 Many pregnant women have benefited from a chiropractic adjustment to relieve sciatica and lower back pain due to pregnancy.